Skip to content

 These rules are validated design principles (see Design Principles):

-• starting_event must not be set — all routing goes through an orchestrator hat (board scanner)
+• starting_event must not be set — all routing goes through the coordinator (via the board-scanner skill)

 • persistent: true must be set — keeps the agent alive